“The E-Myth Revisited” (1995) is a book for entrepreneurs who want to grow independently of their own businesses.

 Chapter 10: The Business Development Process

-Michael Gerber’s advice is not very applicable to artists, writers or solopreneurs who like to keep control of their creation.
+Michael Gerber’s advice is not very applicable to artists, writers, or solopreneurs who like to keep control of their creations.

 The author says you should be able to read everything about your business through numbers.